Buyer Commitment in Bilateral Bargaining: The Case of Online Japanese C2C Market: Model

 The following is the first key prediction of the model: \begin{proposition}[Commitment premium] \(p^1_S(s, b) > p^1_N(s)\). \end{proposition} \begin{proof} See Appendix \ref{proof:commit_premium}. \end{proof} The intuition for this is that a buyer who chooses to search needs to compensate for its own risk of walking away for the seller to accept her counteroffer.

-I refer to the buyer action of choosing \(C\), \(S\), and submitting a counteroffer \(p^1_S(s,b)\) as making a \textit{noncommitted} counteroffer, labeled \(CS\).
+I refer to the buyer action of choosing \(C\), \(S\), and submitting a counteroffer \(p^1_S(s,b)\) as making a \textit{non-committed} counteroffer, labeled \(CS\).
 Likewise, choosing \(C\), \(N\), and submitting a counteroffer \(p^1_N(s)\) is referred to as making a \textit{committed} counteroffer, labeled \(CN\).
-In either case, submitting any counteroffer below the stated amount leads the seller to choose \(D\) after a stochastic delay governed by rate \(\lambda_R\), in which case the buyer receives continuation value \(U_B(b)\).
+In either case, submitting any counteroffer above the stated amount is suboptimal for the buyer given Assumption \ref{ass:indifference}, and submitting any amount below leads the seller to choose \(D\) after a stochastic delay governed by rate \(\lambda_R\), in which case the buyer receives continuation value \(U_B(b)\).
 This payoff coincides with that obtained when the buyer chooses \(D\) upon matching.
 Accordingly, I relabel the outcome in which the buyer chooses \(C\) and is declined by the seller, regardless of the search choice, as action \(D\).
 Given this relabeling, buyer actions upon matching with seller \(s\) can be summarized as one of \(\{A, CN, CS, D\}\).
 Let \(V_B(s,b;\chi,p^0)\) denote buyer \(b\)'s continuation value conditional on matching with seller \(s\) posting initial offer \(p^0\) and taking action \(\chi \in \{A, CN, CS, D\}\).
 Then \(V_B(s,b;\chi,p^0)\) is given by:

-To establish the second main prediction of the model, I impose the following regularity condition, which ensures that the noncommitted counteroffer $p^1_S(s,b)$ does not decrease too steeply with the buyer valuation $b$.
+I denote \(\chi_B(s,b) \in \{A, CN, CS, D\}\) as the optimal action buyer \(b\) takes upon match with seller \(s\).
+To establish the second main prediction of the model, I impose a regularity condition, which ensures that the non-committed counteroffer $p^1_S(s,b)$ does not decrease too steeply with the buyer valuation $b$ (Assumption \ref{ass:regularity_wow} in Appendix \ref{sec:regularity}).
+Then the following proposition shows that the model gives rise to an endogenous self selection into commitment status: \begin{proposition}[Cutoff representation of buyer actions] Fix $s$.
+Suppose that $\mathcal{M}(s)\subseteq\{D,CS,CN,A\}$ is nonempty and that the regularity condition of Assumption \ref{ass:regularity_wow} holds.
+Then there exist cutoff values